RyanGao67/ComputerScience/laserfiche_interview.md

 ```

 ### 还问了一些数据库的基础知识比如index之类的。
-* Well, an index is a data structure (most commonly a B- tree) that stores the values for a specific column in a table.
+* Index is a data structure (most commonly a B- tree) that stores the values for a specific column in a table.
 An index is created on a column of a table.
 So, the key points to remember are that an index consists of column values from one table, and that those values are stored in a data structure.
 The index is a data structure – remember that.
 * The reason B- trees are the most popular data structure for indexes is due to the fact that they are time efficient – because look-ups, deletions, and insertions can all be done in logarithmic time.
 And, another major reason B- trees are more commonly used is because the data that is stored inside the B- tree can be sorted.

-### 5, Clime stairs
 ### How to implement a non-recurrency in-order traverse iterator class of binary tree.
 ### 2. Detect cycles in a singly-linked list.
 ### 3. Reverse all the words in a sentence.